DanHerman212/oud_treatment_outcome/README.md

 **Recall** - The number of instances which the model correctly identified as relevant out of the total relevant instances.
 Essentially the true positive rate. <br>

 To calculate recall, add true positives (326) with false positives (73), then divide true positive by total (399).
-Recall is about 82%, which means we correctly predict postive patient outcomes 82% of the time.
+Recall is about 82%, which means we correctly predict postive patient outcomes 82% of the time.<br>

 **F1 Score** is a weighted average of precision and recall or 2*((precision*recall)/(precision+recall)).
 The F1 score is about 87%